English Exit Test

 Any student arriving to the test without one of these authorized pieces of identification WILL NOT be admitted to the test under any circumstances.

+The test starts at 8:30 am.
+We ask that you arrive at least half an hour early to find your room, collect your test booklet and listen to the instructions.
 Any student arriving more than a half an hour late (after 9:00 am) to the test will NOT be admitted under any circumstances.

 Students should bring a blue or black pen and a dictionary with no grammar section to the test.